 3. Pack a day pack

 There are no hard and fast rules on safari.
 Some game drives may be extended far longer than expected for an interesting sighting or unplanned event.
-A day

 4. Be quiet.
 Be still